Universal health coverage key to achieving sustainable development goals: Vardhan

 Access to medical products and creating an enabling legal and trade environment for the public were critical to achieving the Sustainable Development Goals 2030 agenda, Union Health Minister Harsh Vardhan said on Tuesday.
 Inaugurating the "2019 World Conference on Access to Medical Products: Achieving the SDGs 2030", Vardhan said the Indian government was initiating measures and making constant efforts for providing the highest possible standards of healthcare to the citizens.

-"A universal health coverage is key to the Sustainable Development Goals 2030 agenda and to which India is firmly committed.
+"A universal health coverage (UHC) is key to the Sustainable Development Goals 2030 agenda and to which India is firmly committed.
 Access to medical products and creating an enabling legal and trade environment for the public are critical to achieving the SDGs," Vardhan said.
-The main objective of the conference is accelerating access to medical products for achieving a universal health coverage in the context of the SDGs.
+The main objective of the conference is to track the progress on recommendations from the 2018 World Conference for access to medical products for achieving UHC in the context of SDGs.

+"Efficient healthcare delivery systems, providing equitable, affordable and easily accessible healthcare is at the heart of all our efforts," Vardhan said at the conference organised by the Health Ministry and the World Health Organisation (WHO).
+Terming the conference a valuable platform for sharing experiences and advancing increased access to medical products globally as part of UHC, the health minister said it will spur innovative thinking on issues surrounding provisioning of affordable, quality medical products as part of public healthcare delivery systems.

-Vardhan further announced that the 2020 World Conference will be held from September 23 to 25 next year.
-It will be followed by the "International Conference of Drug Regulatory Authorities (ICDRA)", which India will be hosting for the first time.
+Vardhan further announced that the 2020 World Conference will be held from September 23 to 25.
+It will be followed by the 'International Conference of Drug Regulatory Authorities (ICDRA)', which India will be hosting for the first time.
 The event will take place from September 28 to October 2, 2020.
+Bangladesh Health Minister Zahid Maleque, Bhutan's Minister for Health Lyonpo Dechen Wangmo, Nepal Deputy Prime Minister, and Minister of Health and Population Upendra Yadav and Dr V K Paul, Member (Health) Niti Aayog, were present at the event.

+WHO Director General Dr Tedros Adhanom Ghebreyesus, in his video message, reiterated the commitment of the global health body in ensuring affordability and availability of medical products to people around the world.
+He stressed that with the increasing burden of non-communicable diseases (NCDs), the need for long-term treatment, and healthcare cost have increased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)